 The first step is to understand that this AI-based technology is itself a methodology, rather than a tool.
 Generative design embodies the design process, aiding the workflow of engineers, architects and designers.
 It does not intend to replace their roles, but to enrich them to make the human element even stronger.

 I know I pissed off some architects and civil engineers, but think about it: The time you save in that process can be used to make the structure more unique and characteristic.
-According to various studies, the global engineering and construction market will grow 11,8% over the next 5 years, despite Covid.
+According to various studies, the global engineering and construction market will grow by 11,8% in the next 5 years, despite Covid.
 A generative approach to design could help solve this problem.

 Generative design, the way of the future